mimoduo/mimogear/docs/pug/partials.md

 ## Navigation Partials

-Navigation in pug is automatically generated using manually entered data from configuration.json.
-When adding a new navigation partial, you'll also want to add a new representativ associative array in the links object of configuration.json:
+Navigation in pug is generated using manually entered data from configuration.json.
+Whenever you make a new navigation array, make sure it follows the same associative array pattern as the others:

 ```json
 "links": {